DongdongLI/SurveyPark/README.md

 An online Survey Development Tool with Customized Survey Design and Results Analysis

 ## Functionalities and Features
-1. Allows user to design customize surveys containing different style of problem (9 different question type built in)
+1. Allows user to design customized surveys containing different style of problem (9 different question type built in)
 2. Allows user to take survey from other, and the system can generate results analysis based on the result (chart)
 3. Provide different users different roles so that they have differents privileges
 4. Use AOP to generate log file